merlot-education/organisations-orchestrator/README.md

 while also augmenting the self-description with some MERLOT-internal metadata such as organisation roles and parameters needed for a later data transfer.

+## Development

+To start development for the MERLOT marketplace, please refer to [this document](https://github.com/merlot-education/.github/blob/main/Docs/DevEnv.md) to set up a local WSL development environment of all relevant services.
+This is by far the easiest way to get everything up and running locally.

 ## Structure

 ```